 ONE DAY ADVENTURE CAVING

 There are over 200 caves in the local area, 5 of which are more than 4 kilometres long with world class, pristine formations.
-Let our expert guides lead you through the best of these amazing caves with minimal impact and maximum adventure.
-This trip takes you at least 3 kilometres into a rarely-visited and stunningly decorated stream cave.
+Let our expert guides lead you through the best of these amazing caves, including the biggest, longest and prettiest caves in Thailand, with minimal impact and maximum adventure.
+These full day trips can take you 3-4 kilometres into rarely-visited and stunningly decorated stream caves.

-COST: 900-1200 Baht (for 5 or more people- depending on which cave we visit) - includes transport to and from starting point of walk to the cave, expert guide, caving light, helmet and lunch.
+COST: 1200-2100 Baht/person (for 5 or more people- depending on which cave we visit) - includes transport to and from starting point of walk to the cave, expert guides, caving light, helmet and lunch.

 All trips depart regularly, depending on weather conditions and interest.
 To book either phone or email us or just turn up and we will get you onto the next trip.
 We usually organize trips the evening before departure when we can confirm the numbers interested.